vknowable/validator-resources/monitoring_cosmos.md

 In some cases we'll want to be notified immediately (like wake up, there's an emergency).
 In other cases we'll want a softer warning, so maybe we'll address the issue at the beginning of the set of working hours.
 In cases that may lead to an emergency, we'll want a strong alert--enough to interrupt dinner, but not get us up out of bed.
 Finally, we may not want to be alerted, but still want to collect data for a regular review on the health and performance of our operations.

-### Who gets alerted and how?
+'

+## Alert Response Procedure
 - How can the alertee get additional help if they need it?
 - How should the alertee document an event?

+'

+# Monitor-Alert Policies

-## Agoric policy
+## Agoric Alert-Monitor Policy

 **Note:** This policy is actively being developed on the testnet, and has not yet been implemented on mainnet.